 How long to smoke baby back ribs on a smoker

 Smoking ribs in a smoker takes about 5 hours.
 When smoking baby back ribs in a smoker, follow a "2-2-1" hourly schedule.
-First, the smoker should be preheated to 225 degrees and, during the cooking process, the temperature should be kept between 225 and 250 degrees.
-First, the ribs should be placed directly on the grate and smoked for two hours.
+First, the smoker should be preheated to 225 F, and during the cooking process, the temperature should be kept between 225 and 250 F. First, the ribs should be placed directly on the grate and smoked for two hours.
 Then, take the racks off the grill and wrap the racks tightly in foil before returning them to the smoker to cook for another 2 hours with the lid tightly closed.
 Before the last and final hour of cooking, carefully remove ribs from foil, place them back onto the grate and brush on several coats of barbecue sauce every 15 minutes or so while the ribs cook for an additional hour.

 How long to smoke baby back ribs on a gas grill

 Smoking ribs on a gas grill takes about three hours and 30 minutes.
-If you're cooking ribs on a gas grill, first preheat the grill to about 300 degrees.
-Once preheated, turn off one burner and reduce heat on the other burner(s) to medium or medium-high heat.
+If you're cooking ribs on a gas grill, first preheat the grill to about 300 F. Once preheated, turn off one burner and reduce heat on the other burner(s) to medium or medium-high heat.
 Arrange ribs on the grate over the burner that has been turned off.
 Close the grill's lid and cook for about three hours, or until the ribs are tender.
 Then brush on several coats of barbecue sauce every 10 minutes or so for the final 30 minutes of cooking.

 How long to smoke baby back ribs on a charcoal grill

 Cooking ribs on a charcoal grill takes about three hours.
-First, set up the grill for indirect cooking over low heat, about 300 degrees.
-Once coals are blazing red, push them to one side and place a drip pan in center of grill.
+First, set up the grill for indirect cooking over low heat, about 300 F. Once coals are blazing red, push them to one side and place a drip pan in center of grill.
 (If your grill has a built-in drip pan, there's no need to add one.)
 If using wood chips, scatter about one cup directly over the coals, then replace the top grate.
 Arrange ribs on the center of the grate, close the lid and cook for about three hours, or until ribs are tender.
 Replenish the charcoal as needed to maintain a steady temperature, adding about 10 new coals every 45 minutes of cooking time.
 During the final 30 minutes of cooking time, brush several coats of barbecue sauce onto the ribs every 10 minutes.

 How long to cook baby back ribs in the oven

 Cooking baby back ribs in an oven takes about three hours and it's a great method you can use all year long.
-First, preheat the oven to 250 degrees.
-Wrap the dry-spiced ribs in foil and place the rack on a cookie sheet.
+First, preheat the oven to 250 F. Wrap the dry-spiced ribs in foil and place the rack on a cookie sheet.
 Cook for about two hours and 30 minutes, or until the ribs are tender.
-Remove ribs from the oven and raise the temperature to 350 degrees.
-Open up the foil and brush the ribs with your favorite barbecue sauce.
+Remove ribs from the oven and raise the temperature to 350 F. Open up the foil and brush the ribs with your favorite barbecue sauce.
 Return the rack to the oven and cook for an additional 30 to 40 minutes, brushing with additional coats of sauce every 10 minutes.